top of page

 Gretchen

-Gretchen believes in the creative spirit in every person and encourages every adult and child who comes in to express themselves with their own colors.
+Gretchen believes the creative spirit is in every person and encourages every adult and child who comes in to express themselves with their own colors.
 It’s just paint!
 There’s nothing to be afraid of!

 When Gretchen founded the Creative Center, she made a deal with her mom, Jane, that no student would be turned away due to financial difficulty.
 To help provide scholarships for the Creative Center Kids Art Grant Program, she is always accepting donations.